Hassanalihazaraa/workshop/README.md

 #### Step 6: Let's start with coding enough with theory and explanation
 Create a package called "services" by right clicking on com.coronavirus.tracker.
 Now inside that package create a new class called "CoronaVirusService".
 It is the service that is going to fetch all the data and when our application loads it is going to send a call to this **[URL](https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv)** which is in csv format.

 Inside your CoronaVirusService class.
-Create a property:
+Create a static type String property:

 ```
     private static String CORONA_VIRUS_DATA_URL = "https://raw.githubusercontent.com/CSSEGISandData/COVID-19/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv";
 ```

-Next, create a method that is going to fetch all data from the property that we have created.
+Next, create a void method that is going to fetch all data from the property that we have created.
 ```
    public void fetchUrlData() {